theRealAph/ScopeLocals/README.md

 We'd like this feature to declare the lifetime and the region of accessibility of the context information it refers to in an explicit
 way: "between _here_, and _there_".
-This is in contrast with what `ThreadLocal` does, which is essentially the current thread and any children which are created by it.
+This is in contrast with the acessibility of a thread local, which is the current thread and (if it's an `InheritableThreadLocal`) any children created by the curret thread.

 Here we propose a mechanism to associate a value with a name on entry to a scope, and automatically (securely, predictably) remove that